-The Cockatiel species of birds belongs to the Cockatoo family, and has originated from Australia.
+The Cockatiel species of birds belong to the Cockatoo family and originated from Australia.
 It is the second most popular pet bird, the first being Budgerigar.
 They are much sought after because of their mingling and social character; hence, they are relatively easy to breed.
-These species of birds are the only one belonging to the Genus Nymphicus.
-It is the smallest type of bird in the Cacatuidae that is Cockatoo family.
+These species of birds are the only ones belonging to the Genus Nymphicus.
+It is the smallest type of bird in the Cacatuidae which is the Cockatoo family.

 These species of birds are very small structured that have a length of 30 to 33 cm.
 They have a slim body with pointed tails.
 The plumage is predominantly gray in color, which fades towards the end portion.
 Their distinctive feature is the orange shade over the cheeks and a crest in a pointed structure.
 The wings also have a splash of white color that adds to the overall beauty of this bird.
 The appearance of the male is different from the female bird, as it has a bright yellow shade over the forehead, crest and face.
 The young ones look similar to the female bird, but the young male bird has the distinctive yellow face.

 Cockatiel is a very uncommon bird, which is very rarely found in any other country other than mainland Australia, where it is abundant and widespread.
 Their main habitat is in the arid and semi-arid areas, near water bodies.
 They are mostly found in groups or pairs, sometimes hundreds of a flock can be seen nearby the water bodies.
 They are also found near the farms, and sometimes, they even destroy the cultivation in the farms.
 They are usually nomadic in nature, searching for food and water.
 They are very rarely found in the Tasmanian Island and the nearby coastal regions of Australia.